CandelierLab/MIDAS/README.md

-# Toolbox_CM
+# Toolbox_RINNO
-A python toolbox for Collective Motion.
+A python toolbox for the RIPO and RINNO models.

 ## Installation via Conda: